12 October 2024: Nobel Prize in Physics awarded to John Hopfield

 15 January 2017: Hiring in Brain-Inspired Computing

 We are growing our team.
-If you are a knowledgeable hardware engineer with an interest in machine learning or a knowledgeable machine learning researcher with an interest in specialized hardware, please contact me at john@johnarthur.org and apply here.
+If you are a knowledgeable hardware engineer with an interest in machine learning or a knowledgeable machine learning researcher with an interest in specialized hardware, please contact me at john@johnarthur.org

 15 January 2017: TrueNorth algorithmic advances